Territorial Student Access to Higher Education Act

 Bill Summary

-**Main Purpose & Objectives:** The bill's title claims to provide in-state tuition rates for certain residents of Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, and the United States Virgin Islands.
+**Main Purpose & Objectives:** The Territorial Student Access to Higher Education Act (HR 6472) claims to provide in-state tuition rates for residents of Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, and the United States Virgin Islands.
 How noble.
-But, as we all know, the real purpose is to buy votes from these territories while pretending to care about their education.
+But don't be fooled β this bill is a classic case of "treat the symptom, not the disease."

-**Key Provisions & Changes to Existing Law:** The bill amends the Higher Education Act of 1965 by adding a new section (135A) that prohibits public institutions from charging out-of-state tuition rates to residents of these territories.
-Oh, what a coincidence!
-The sponsors just happen to represent districts with significant populations from these territories.
+**Key Provisions & Changes to Existing Law:** The bill amends the Higher Education Act of 1965 by inserting a new section (135A) that prohibits public institutions from charging out-of-state tuition rates to covered individuals.
+Sounds simple enough, but let's examine the fine print.
+The definition of "covered individual" is carefully crafted to exclude anyone who might actually need help β only U.S. nationals residing in these territories are eligible.
+Conveniently, this excludes many students who would benefit most from reduced tuition.

 Related Topics